Steps to Becoming an Addiction Counselor in Vermont

 If the ADC’s university courses were completed ten or more years before they applied for licensure, they may be rejected by the Director, especially if the applicant doesn’t have the required familiarity with current addiction science and practice standards.

-Licensure Testing in Vermont
+Addiction Counselor Testing & Examination Process in Vermont

 In Vermont, testing and licensure is divided between the different categories of substance abuse counselors.